Hi, I'm Mark. I'd like to tell you about myself, my life in college admission, and my advising style.

 It all seems more complicated these days—and much of the industry offering advice surrounds itself with pretentious, ivy-covered marketing, schemes to "package" students to "get them in," or questionable promises of "dream school" results.

-If you would like help supporting your teenager in their authentic growth, a guide to discovering the right environments to continue that growth, and a veteran voice to help keep your family's balance and sanity during the application process...
+If you would like encouragement for your teenager's authentic growth, a guide to discovering the right environments to continue that growth, and a veteran voice to help keep your family's balance and sanity during the application process...

 I can help.